mawngo/go-tmpls/README.md

 Can be disabled by using `WithNocache(true)`.

+By default, this library only loads templates with `.html`, `.gohtml` and `.gotxt` extensions.
+To specify file extensions to load, use `WithExtensions('.ext1', '.ext2', ...)`.

 ### Built-in template functions

-By default, this library adds some [helpers](/internal/builtin.go) to the template.
+This library adds some [helpers](/internal/builtin.go) to the template.
 To disable all built-in functions use`WithoutBuiltinFuncs()`, or `WithoutBuiltinFuncs('fn1', 'fn2', ...)` to disable specific function.